Meet the Team

 - Any foods you won't eat: It used to be uni but then I went to Brushstroke and they converted me.
 Sometimes I get offended by parsley.

 Laura grew up in the suburbs of the great city of Boston, received her BS in Neuroscience and Behavioral Biology from Emory University in Atlanta, and moved to New York in 2007 upon graduating.
 She landed a job in Pharmaceutical Advertising doing medical research with the intent of eventually going to medical school, but the NYC restaurant scene, as well as a blossoming love of cooking, stole her away.
-She began working with Culintro as an intern in September of 2012, and now works full-time as the Membership Outreach Coordinator, handling all matters related to the job board, and more!
+She began working with Culintro as an intern in September of 2012, and now works full-time as the Operations Manager, handling all matters related to the job board, and more!
 Her perfect meals include cooking, while simultaneously drinking, with friends; anything on a brunch menu; and dips for dinner.

 - Favorite restaurant in NYC: Fonda